theSilvaPaulo/SeparadorDeMM/README.md

 # SeparadorDeMM
-Project using Arduino, C and 3D printing.
+Project using Arduino, C++ and 3D printing.
 The goal was to run a machine that sorts M&amp;M chocolates by color.
 It worked.